Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - **Step 3: Building a local network gateway for the local datacenter network**
         - The public ip address of the local data center must be specified in the local network gateway
+        - **Creating local network gateway**
+            - Go to the general dashboard and search for the local network gateway and click create
+            - Give name
+            - Paste the PUBLIC IP address of the local data center VM (not of the vnet/subnet)
+            - Address space: Vnet ip range of the local data center